 - Broken Bowl Project* (Downers Grove, IL) – This artist makes raku fired kintsugi bowls that are repaired using gold-colored brass powder instead of powdered gold.
 The raku firing creates bowls of rich coloring that highlight the gold repairs nicely.

 - Lakeside Pottery* (Rehoboth Beach, DE) – This studio has a wide selection of modern kintsugi style pieces available.
 They use modern adhesives for the repair that are sturdier and less expensive that the traditional lacquer and metal powders that look like gold (or other metals) at lower cost, but his method is very similar to the traditional method in many ways.
 Real gold powder is an option, if you are willing to pay for it, and they also offer repair services for your broken items (more information at their website).
+This artist was commissioned by President Biden to create a kintsugi vase for the Japanese prime minister, which is a testament to the quality of his work.

 Modern kintsugi artists